NowTHINK!AboutIt

 To Ministry

 There is no question that Jesus cares.
-He endured great difficulties during His short life and that alone gives us is a measure of His interest.
+He endured great difficulties during His short life and that alone gives us a measure of His interest.

 Just being born exposed Him to humiliation, inconvenience and threat, and then later He was buffeted by insult, doubt, rejection and finally crucifixion.